 If you want a perfect example for why I wait to call a story news until it actually happens, here’s a headline from this very website last May I stumbled upon this week as I was updating my website:

-But you’ll notice, since that headline, Apple hasn’t actually bought a library.
+But you’ll notice, since I wrote that headline, that Apple hasn’t actually bought a library.
 I jumped the gun.
 The premise was so sexy, I wrote an entire column on it.
 But I was wrong!
-(The strategic logic though is still spot on.)
+(The strategic logic, though, is still spot on.)